 How to recharge: Four universal charging ports.
 Free to use.

 Nearby activities to charge up for: Hopper House, Boxer Donuts, Pickwick Bookshop, Hook Mountain State Park, Art Cafe, Maureen’s Jazz Cellar, and Nyack Beach State Park

 Mohonk Mountain House

 This historic all-inclusive hotel in the Shawangunk Mountains ticks all the luxury resort boxes, but when you’re in one of the most picturesque places in New York State, it’s enough just to sit your tired soul down in a rocking chair beside Lake Mohonk and have a cup of tea with a warm gooey chocolate chip cookie.
-When you’ve had your fill of soaring cliffs and mystical silence, hike, bike or snowshoe along Mohonk’s 85 miles of trails—and then hit the ice skating rink and heated indoor pool before returning to your trusty rocking chair.
+When you’ve had your fill of soaring cliffs and mystical silence, hike, bike or snowshoe along Mohonk’s 85 miles of trails—and then hit the heated indoor pool before returning to your trusty rocking chair.

 How to recharge: Four SemaConnect 30A chargers and four 120V outlets.
 Free to use.

 Nearby activities to charge up for: Minnewaska State Park Preserve, Mexicali Blue burritos, Historic Huguenot Street, Shawangunk Grasslands National Wildlife Refuge, and Samuel Dorsky Museum of Art.

 Distance from NYC: One hour, 40 minutes